sidiousvic/sidious.pizza/about.md

 <br>

-> “Laugh and the world laughs with you, snore and you sleep alone.”
+> “Laugh and the world laughs with you, snore and you sleep alone.” <h3>Anthony Burgess</h3>

-<h3 style="display: block; text-align: right; margin-top: 0; margin-bottom: 1rem;">Anthony Burgess</h3>

 <br>